DAIS: Automatic Channel Pruning via Differentiable Annealing Indicator Search: Related Works

+Besides, some channel pruning approaches~\cite{dong2017more,huang2018data,lin2019towards} target at the efficiency of the pruning process.
+Dong \textit{et al.}~\cite{dong2017more} propose the low-cost collaborative layer (LCCL) to speed up the inference of CNNs.
+SSS~\cite{huang2018data} prunes the networks in one training pass with the help of a modified stochastic Accelerated Proximal Gradient (APG) method.
+Lin \textit{et al.}~\cite{lin2019towards} optimizes the channel pruning by generative adversarial learning (GAL), which replaces the traditional multi-stage pruning into the end-to-end optimization.

+\para{Neural architecture search (NAS).} Recently, there has been a growing interest in neural architecture search (NAS), which automatically designs neural network architecture with no human effort.
+The neural architecture search approaches could be classified according to the \textit{search space} and \textit{search strategy}.

-\para{Neural architecture search (NAS).} Recently, there has been a growing interest in automatically designing neural network architecture.
-Prior works mainly sample a large number of networks from search space and train them from scratch to obtain a supervision signal, e.g., validation accuracy, for optimizing the sampling agent with reinforcement learning~\cite{baker2017designing,zoph2017neural,zoph2018learning,tan2019mnasnet} or updating the population with the evolutionary algorithm~\cite{real2017large,real2019regularized}.
-Recent attempts~\cite{bender2018understanding,pham2018efficient,chen2019detnas,li2019random,wu2019fbnet,xie2019snas} introduce weight-sharing paradigm in NAS to boost search efficiency, where all candidate sub-networks share the weights in a single one-shot model that contains every possible architecture in the search space.
+The search space of NAS is the network topology, and could be categorized into the macro search space and micro search space.
+The methods~\cite{zoph2017neural,cai2018proxylessnas} search for the entire CNN architecture in the macro search space, including kernel sizes, skip connections and number of filters.
+Since the cost of the macro space search is too large, more methods focus on the micro space search, where they only search for a certain module structure in the network~\cite{liu2019darts,zoph2018learning}.
+The derived module will be stacked to form a complete network.
+Early works leverage reinforcement learning~\cite{zoph2017neural,baker2017designing,zoph2018learning,tan2019mnasnet} or the evolutionary algorithm~\cite{real2017large,real2019regularized} as the search strategy.
+These works mainly sample a large number of networks from search space, then train them from scratch to obtain a supervision signal, and optimize the sampling agent with different search strategies. \rebuttal{PGNAS~\cite{ZhouSLZZ20} models the NAS task from Bayesian perspective and needs a posterior-guided sampling process.
+It reduces the computational complexity compared with earlier approaches~\cite{zoph2017neural,zoph2018learning}, but still needs 11 GPU days to search for appropriate networks.} Recent attempts~\cite{bender2018understanding,pham2018efficient,chen2019detnas,li2019random,wu2019fbnet,xie2019snas} introduce weight-sharing paradigm in NAS to boost search efficiency, where all candidate sub-networks share the weights in a single one-shot model that contains every possible architecture in the search space.
 Among weight-sharing methods, DARTS \cite{liu2019darts} has attracted much attention.
 It relaxes the search space to be continuous with architecture parameters and then efficiently optimizes model parameters and architecture parameters together via gradient descent.